craftersmine/Riot.Api/Notes.md

 	- [ ] ***More Features TBD***

 ## Current WIP
+- [ ] !!!
+REIMPLEMENT ALL TFT LEAGUES DTOs !!! (inherit and hide tier)
 - [ ] find more information about API response objects
     - [ ] perform more research about match timeline frame event types
     - [ ] find info aboud "bannerAccent" property for player client preferences